boku7/boku7.github.io/_posts/2019-08-10-SLAE32_1_BindShell.md

 + For this course all Assembly will be written for Intel 32-bit Architecture, and the Linux Operating System.

 # Mapping C Code to Assembly
-To map out how I was going to write Assembly Code for this assgnment, I first created a tcp bind shell using C.
+To map out how I to write Assembly Code for a tcp bind-shell, first we will walk through creating a tcp `bind-shell` in C.
 + C is the closest programming language to Assembly.

-Once I figured out which C functions I needed, I then had to figure out how to replace them with Linux System-Calls.
+Once we figure out the required C functions, we then need to figure out how we can replace them with Linux `System-Calls`.

 ## Required C Funtions & Execution Flow
 1. Create a new Socket.